A Long-Awaited Charleston Wedding

 The wedding at Runnymede honored the life and love of Tim Kennedy.
 And Mackenzie finally got to wear a wedding dress.
-But by this point Mackenzie and James had already been legally married for three years, and had been tested beyond measure.
-As Mackenzie told me later, the exchange of rings was merely for tradition, as was the “first kiss” and “first dance.”
-In reality, they’ve been wearing wedding rings, and kissing and dancing together as husband and wife, for a long time.
+But by this point Mackenzie and James had already been legally married for three years.
+And they had been tested beyond measure.
+As Mackenzie told me later, the exchange of rings was merely for tradition.
+So was the “first kiss” and “first dance.”
+In reality, they’ve been wearing wedding rings, and kissing and dancing as husband and wife, for a long time.

 Celebration of a Strong Marriage

 So what does a couple get out of a wedding like this?
 What I heard in their vows, and saw in their interactions and care for one another, was affirmation.
 They are not just starting out on this life together.
 They already have a strong marriage, with a tighter bond than most couples can say they have on their wedding day.
 In sickness and in health?
 In good times and bad?
 They’ve experienced it all at this point.

 And they’ve gotten through it together.
 Tim’s presence and love was felt throughout the day.
 And Mackenzie’s mom, Margo, did an amazing job as head of the family and host of the wedding, giving a heartfelt toast and even spinning around the dance floor with her friends.

 So yes, for this family, I wish this story were simply about a beautiful wedding in Charleston where everyone had a great time and that was that.
 And even though that is true, it’s not the whole truth.
 And the whole truth is important.
 Mackenzie and James will build a life on the whole truth.
 They will use their experiences to inform their future decisions and paths.
 They will love even harder, and protect what is precious.